colin-rod/audiograph/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## FAQ

+### How do I start the development server?

+Run `npm run dev` (or `yarn dev`, `pnpm dev`, `bun dev`) and open [http://localhost:3000](http://localhost:3000) in your browser.
+The app will hot reload as you edit files under `src/`.

+### Which scripts should I run before committing code?

+Run the project quality gates: `npm run lint`, `npm run typecheck`, and `npm run test`.
+This mirrors the GitHub Actions workflow and prevents avoidable CI failures.

+### Where should I place new tests?

+Colocate specs next to the code they cover inside `src/`.
+Name the files with the `.test.ts` or `.test.tsx` suffix so Vitest discovers them automatically.

+### How do I run the test suite with coverage?

+Execute `npm run test:coverage`.
+Coverage reports are generated in the `coverage/` directory in HTML, lcov, and text formats.

+### What branching strategy should I follow?

+Create feature branches instead of committing directly to `main`.
+Push the branch and open a pull request for review to comply with the repository protections.